18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Although the perfect ripeness window is small with this fruit, it’s worth gambling your money on this avocados since they contain many nutrients.
 Compounds like carotenoids and tocopherols in avocados, among others, protect against inflammation and could also reduce your risk of cancer, research shows.

 Some anti-inflammatory diets claim beans aren’t good for fighting inflammation.
 However, research shows that they are high in magnesium which is a strong anti-inflammatory, according to U.S. News & World Report.
-According to the Arthritis Foundation, beans could lower an indicator of inflammation found in the blood.
+According to the Arthritis Foundation, beans could lower an indicator of inflammation found in the blood making them one of the foods that reduce inflammation.
 The best beans for fighting inflammation include small red beans, red kidney beans, and pinto beans.
 Next, check out these 50 proven remedies for fast pain relief.